 So why not eat more organic foods?
 For many, the answer is simple: cost.
 According to the Department of Agriculture, differences in production and handling cause higher prices.
-But that doesn’t mean you have to be rich to buy organic.
+That doesn’t mean you have to be rich to buy organic.
 We at Gerrity’s have a few tips for buying organic on a budget.

 Check for manufacturer coupons.